Cosmologies with a magnetic field, dust, and Lambda: The physics of the solution

 where $\eta > b > 0$.
 Plugging all this into the expanded integral (\ref{partial_integrals}), we have an explicit expression for the integral appearing in the metric (\ref{the_metric}) and density (\ref{invariants_just_alpha}):

 The asymptotic value of (\ref{primitive_function_Lambda_M}) is equal to the additive integration constant $\beta$.
 Choosing a particular value $\beta>0$, we can now plug (\ref{primitive_function_Lambda_M}) into the expression for the density of the dust (\ref{invariants_just_alpha}).
 The resulting plots look very similar to Figure (\ref{plot_density_only_alpha}) so we do not include them here.
 This solution is equivalent to (31a-b) of \cite{Lorenz}.
-The main advantage of our approach consists in the fact that we have a physical interpretation of all parameters appearing in the solution.
+For a physical interpretation of all parameters appearing in the solution see the following section.